 To do this, you’ll need to have a buyer on board who can close quickly.
 Fortunately, we can!
 Give us a call today at 973-240-8593 for a no-hassle offer on your house.

 Keep in mind, however, that short sales can affect your credit.
 Redeeming a pre-foreclosure on your credit history might disqualify you from getting another mortgage, at least for a little while.

 A lease to own option is when you rent your house to somebody with the option to purchase your home at or before the lease expires.
 This is a good option if you can’t find qualified buyers because you can collect rent plus a lease option fee from a tenant while giving them time to save up for a down payment and establish their credit so they can get a mortgage to buy your home down the line.

 You also can add a lease premium to their monthly rent that can either be applied to the down payment later or – if they don’t end up exercising their option to buy your home – you can keep it as income.

-If you are interested in learning more your options for selling your home in Princeton NJ, call us at 973-240-8593 or fill out the form on this page to get more information sent to you right away.
+If you are interested in learning more your options for selling your home in NJ NJ, call us at 973-240-8593 or fill out the form on this page to get more information sent to you right away.